 - Contribute to local, state, and national efforts aimed at public health improvement.

 Hofstra University's MPH program is accredited by the Council on Education for Public Health (CEPH).
-It is the only accredited program in Nassau County, Long Island, NY, and Queens County, NY.

 - What are the application requirements?

 - Application requirements for both the MPH and the Advanced Certificate in Foundations of Public Health.